-These operating segments are comprised of the following three wholly-owned subsidiaries:

-Semiconductor:

-- Bruce Technologies, a Massachusetts corporation based in North Billerica, Massachusetts, acquired in July 2004; and - BTU, a Delaware corporation based in North Billerica, Massachusetts, with operations in China, Malaysia and the United Kingdom, acquired in January 2015.
+Consolidated Net Operating Segment Revenue Semiconductor 85% Material and Substrate 15% These operating segments are comprised of the following four wholly-owned subsidiaries: Semiconductor: П Bruce Technologies, a Massachusetts corporation based in North Billerica, Massachusetts, acquired in July 2004; and BTU, a Delaware corporation based in North Billerica, Massachusetts, with operations in China, Malaysia and the United Kingdom, acquired in January 2015.
+Material and Substrate: PR Hoffman, an Arizona corporation based in Carlisle, Pennsylvania, acquired in July 1997; and Intersurface Dynamics, a Connecticut corporation based in Bethel, Connecticut, acquired in March 2021.